stevapple/swiftbox/README.md

 ./install.sh
 ```

-Or if you'd like to use it as a script (do not support `update` yet):
+Or if you'd like to use it as a script (doesn't support `update` yet):

 ```bash
 # With wget